Variable aggregation for nonlinear optimization problems: Test problems

 \subsection{AC optimal power flow}

 Alternating current optimal power flow (ACOPF) describes the task of selecting power generator dispatch levels and bus voltages to minimize cost while satisfying the AC power flow equations over a network \cite{cain2012}.
+The model consists of $sine$ and $cosine$ nonlinearities arising from the power flow equations.
 We use as a test problem a 4,917-bus case from the PGLib-OPF test set \cite{pglib}.
 The test problem data is parsed and converted into a Pyomo model by Egret \cite{knueven2019}.